selewirre/stellar_system_creator/README.md

     sys.exit(app.exec_())
 ```

+Most buttons do not work.
+What does work are all the details buttons in the treeview and the Render button.
+You can modify any of the existing examples, but not create new ones yet.

 When rendering, allow the program to work through it (takes 20-60 seconds),
-since it is adding 500 images on a single plt.figure.
+since it is adding 500 images on a single plt.figure (due to solar system rendering ~460 images for a single asteroid belt).

-Most buttons do not work.
-What works is the star right-click menu.

 # License
 GNU GPL v3 license.